So you’re ready to make a dent in the world of watercolors.

 Don’t stress about any of this.
 You now know more about the objective measures and characteristics of watercolor paint.
 But choosing paint is always a matter of personal preference.
 Start with a basic but limited color palette and enjoy yourself !

-See my recommended watercolor palette colors if you need help.
+See my recommended watercolor paint colors if you need help.

 Now go splash some paint !